-An IP phone, also called a VoIP phone, is a phone that uses internet protocol, rather than the circuit-switched PSTN.
-An IP phone connects through an Ethernet cable, rather than a phone jack, to the internet, where is connects to the IP address of either the VoIP provider or the hosted PBX provider.
+An IP phone also called a VoIP phone, is a phone that uses internet protocol, rather than the circuit-switched PSTN.
+An IP phone connects through an Ethernet cable, rather than a phone jack, to the internet, where it connects to the IP address of either the VoIP provider or the hosted PBX provider.
 From a user’s perspective, it works just like a traditional phone, but better.

 PSTN phones and VoIP phones are not compatible, but you can adapt a PSTN phone to the internet with an analog telephone adapter.
 If you do this, although you’ll be able to make calls, you won’t be able to take advantage of many of the features of VoIP.
 It may be acceptable to use traditional phones and an ATA at home, but in a business context, it’s generally recommended that when you upgrade to VoIP, you get new IP phones.

-IP phones are able to get their power over an Ethernet cable, rather than using the power supply.
+IP phones can get their power over an Ethernet cable, rather than using the power supply.
 This is called PoE.
 PoE is great for wiring phones where there is no power available.
 Conversely, many IP phones have Wi-Fi, in cases where you can get power, but there is no easily available internet jack.
-Some high end VoIP phones have Bluetooth, so you can connect a headset, and the phone can be anywhere.
+Some high-end VoIP phones have Bluetooth, so you can connect a headset, and the phone can be anywhere.
 IP phones also have Ethernet pass-through, meaning that you can plug one end into a router and the other end into a computer; some IP phones have gigabit pass-through, while some only have high-speed pass through.